CrowdHailer/raxx_kit/guides/Writing middleware with macros.md

 ## Combining middleware

 Any Raxx application can now have logging by using `MyLogger`.
-It is possible to override functions multiple times.
+It is possible to override a function multiple times.
 In this way multiple middleware can be defined and stacked to combine their behaviour.

 All functionality in Tokumei is contained in middleware, including routing.